Francis Lawrence: Career

 In March 2021, his about:blank production company struck a deal with New Republic Pictures.
 Their first project together will be an adaptation of the Philip K. Dick novel Vulcan's Hammer, announced in November 2021.
 In March 2022, it was announced that Lawrence would be directing a feature adaptation of Kevin J. Anderson and Steven L. Sears’ Stalag-X, to be written by Joy Wilkinson.
-In April 2022, it was announced that Lawrence will be one of the executive producers of Chief Of War for Apple TV+.
+In April 2022, it was announced that Lawrence will be one of the executive producers of Chief of War for Apple TV+.

-In August 2022, TheWrap reported that Lawrence had signed with Netflix to direct an adaptation of Bioshock, inspired by the 2K Games franchise.
+In August 2022, TheWrap reported that Lawrence had signed with Netflix to direct an adaptation of BioShock, inspired by the 2K Games franchise.
 In September of the same year, Deadline reported that the director would also be returning to direct a sequel to Constantine.

+In November 2023, it was announced that Lawrence would direct and produce The Long Walk for Lionsgate, based on the novel by Stephen King and published under the pseudonym "Richard Bachman".
+Production began in Manitoba in July 2024, with Cooper Hoffman, David Jonsson, Charlie Plummer, and Roman Griffin Davis among the cast.
+Most recently, the company had signed a first-look deal with Lionsgate to produce projects.